JackDiSalvatore/shared_contracts/my_contracts/ballot/README.md

 + approved
 ---------

 proposals: Any member can create a proposal.
 A proposal can be anything, i.e. new law or rule.
-Proposals must be approved by x% of the active members within the contract.
+Proposals get approved once they reach x% of the combined voting weight from all the members.

-approval mechanism:
+Approval Mechanism:
-x% of active members must vote for proposal
+x% of the active member weight must vote for the proposal inorder for it to be approved
-Need to know
-* p = percentage of votes need for approval (as decimal)
-* m = members: get the amount of elements in the container
-* v = votes needed: proposal.votes.size()
-v = p * m

 Ex:
+* p = percentage of total vote weight needed for approval (as decimal, for now)
-m = 100
+* m = total votes cast
+* a = total votes needed (summation of all members weights) approval = m > (p * a)

-p = 60% (0.6)
+p = 75% (0.75)
+m = 250
+a = 500

-v = 100 * 0.6
+approval = 250 > (0.75 * 500)
-v = 60 votes
+approval = 250 > 375
+approval failed

 ## Actions
 init: Conceive this contract